When searching for your flooring, you will face three contrasting options

 Pre-Treated Oiled Boards

-Always be aware of what type of oil comes pre-applied to a board as often just a basic natural oil is used that offers low levels of protection against accidental spills in your home such as red wine, fizzy drinks, beetroot juice etc. Factory applied oils can come in a variety of different colours and finishes, but do always find out the quality of the oil thats used before you purchase your flooring and also estabish how you are supposed to maintain the floor once laid.
-We reccomend that you consider the area that the flooring is to be used in.
-Bedrooms tend to get a low amount of traffic and generally it will only be socks, slipper and bear feet walking accross the surface, Whereas a room such as the kitchen will get a higher amount of traffic, an uneven amount of wear and also have higher possibilities of splils and stains, increasing the importance of a high quality finish.
+Always be aware of what type of oil comes pre-applied to a board as often just a basic natural oil is used that offers lower levels of protection against accidental spills in your home such as red wine, fizzy drinks, beetroot juice etc. Factory applied oils can come in a variety of different colours and finishes, but do always find out the quality of the oil that’s used before you purchase your flooring and also establish how you are supposed to maintain the floor once laid.
+We recommend that you consider the area that the flooring is to be used in.
+For example, bedrooms tend to get a low amount of traffic and generally it will only be socks, slipper and bear feet walking across the surface.
+Whereas a room such as the kitchen will get a higher amount of traffic, an uneven amount of wear and also have higher possibilities of spills and stains, increasing the importance of a high quality finish.

-Wood flooring like this one from our 'Classic' range come untreated.
+Wood flooring is also available untreated, such as our Classic 220mm x 15mm engineered oak.
 That means that no finish (oil, lacquer or otherwise) has been applied to the boards before delivery.

 What is the best wood floor oil available?